If you are being married at Herrington on the Bay:

 Certified Copies of your marriage license can be obtained from our office by requesting them in writing or in person.
 There is a $5.50 fee per copy.
 You may use our Request for Certified Copy of Marriage License form for your convenience.
 Please note, the form is not required.
 Simply provide us with the names of both parties (at time of application) and the date of marriage.
 Make checks payable to the Clerk of the Circuit Court.
 Our mailing address is: 175 Main Street, Prince Frederick, MD 20678.
 We can only provide copies of licenses originally issued in Calvert County.

 Civil Ceremonies are performed Monday through Friday, 9:00 a.m. to 4:00 p.m. at the Calvert County Courthouse.
-The fee is $25.00, paid by either cash or money order immediately prior to the ceremony.
+The fee is $25.00, paid by either cash, check, money order, or credit card (Visa and Mastercard) immediately prior to the ceremony.
 Appointments for civil ceremonies may be made by calling the Clerk's office at 410-535-1600 ext.
 2269 or 301-855-1243 ext.
 2269 during business hours.
 Ceremonies are performed in space available.
 Courtrooms may not be scheduled in advance.
 Many beautiful weddings have taken place on the Courthouse lawn, weather permitted.

 Ceremonies can be performed by an official of a religious order (such as an ordained minister), the Clerk of the Circuit Court, a deputy clerk designated by the county administrative circuit court judge, a judge.
 See Family Law 2-406 for further detail.
 Maryland does not require celebrants to register with the state.
 However, it is crucial that the celebrant properly complete the license form and return it to our office within 5 days of performing the ceremony.